 Hi everybody, this is Scott Levin.
-I am a family law attorney who practices exclusively in mediation by choice. here in Southern California.
-I go by the moniker cheese peacekeeper, and I am joined by my good friend Laurie IP.
+I am a family law attorney and Certified Divorce Financial Analyst who practices exclusively in mediation by choice. here in Southern California.
+I go by the moniker chief peacekeeper™, and I am joined by my good friend Laurie IP.
 Kim.
 Hi, Lori, how are you?
 Hey, Scott.
 I’m doing great.
 Thank you.
 Good.
-Laurie, do you mind giving us a brief introduction for our viewers and give them some understanding of your your background and expertise?
+Laurie, do you mind giving us a brief introduction for our viewers and give them some understanding of your background and expertise?

 Laurie Itkin, CDFA 0:33